Source Protection Plans on the Farm

-An intake protection zone (Figure 4) is an area of water and land that provides water for a municipal surface water intake and is vulnerable to land-use activities that could contaminate or deplete the river, stream or lake that is the municipal drinking water source.
-Under the Clean Water Act, 2006, significant drinking water threats within an IPZ are regulated or managed.
+An intake protection zone (Figure 4) is an area of water and land that provides water for a municipal surface water intake and is vulnerable to land-use activities that could contaminate or deplete the river, stream or lake that is the source for municipal drinking water.
+Under the authority of the CWA, significant drinking water threats within an IPZ must be regulated or managed.

 Each IPZ is divided into zones (IPZ-1, IPZ-2, etc.), each one progressively farther from the intake.
-Agricultural activities can be impacted by SPP policies in Zone 1, Zone 2 and Zone 3.
+Farm activities can be affected by SPP policies in Zone 1, Zone 2 and Zone 3.

 An IPZ-Q can be included where the quality of surface water that supplies a municipal intake is under stress due to water taking.
 More information about intake protection zones is available from your local conservation authority or on the Conservation Ontario website.

 Issue Contributing Areas (ICAs)

 A water-quality issue, as identified by a local Source Protection Committee, is where a contaminant is present at a level of concern or showing an upward trend, and threatens the municipal drinking water source.
 The issue contributing area (ICA) is an area of land or water where activities are contributing to the water-quality issue.
-The location of the ICA is defined in the SPP, and any activities located within the ICA that may be contributing to the issue are classified as significant threats to drinking water.
+The location of the ICA is defined in the SPP, and any activities located within the ICA that may be contributing to the issue are classified as a significant threat to drinking water.

-For example, if nitrate is determined to be affecting the quality of the drinking water, the area from where they originate is defined as the ICA.
-Under the Clean Water Act, 2006, ICAs are only identified within vulnerable areas, and any significant threats within them must be regulated or managed.
+For example, if nitrate is determined to be affecting the quality of the drinking water, the area from which the nitrate originates is defined as the ICA.
+ICAs are only identified within vulnerable areas, and any significant threats within them must be regulated or managed.

-Source Protection Plans are implemented as they are approved by the Minister of the Environment and Climate Change.
-Farmers whose existing activities are impacted by SPP policies should have been contacted by the local Source Protection Committee and/or conservation authority during the preparation of the SPP.
-If you have not been contacted, or if you are uncertain if you are impacted by SPP policies, contact the local conservation authority or visit the Conservation Ontario website.
+Source Protection Plans have been approved by the MOECC and are being implemented.
+Farmers whose existing activities are affected by SPP policies should have been contacted by the local Source Protection Committee and/or conservation authority during the preparation of the SPP.
+If you have not been contacted, or if you are uncertain if you are affected by SPP policies, contact the local conservation authority or visit the Conservation Ontario website.

-Some agricultural activities may be impacted by SPP policies.
-The policies include information that:
+Some agricultural activities may be affected by SPP policies.
+The SPP typically includes information that:

-The SPP process should not impact those farmers who have already implemented practices that will meet local SPP policy requirements.
+The SPP process should not affect the farming activities of those farmers who have already implemented practices that will meet local SPP policy requirements.

-There are many approaches to managing the risks to municipal drinking water sources.
+An SPP policy has a range of approaches for mitigating the risks to municipal drinking water sources.
 These include:

-An SPP may contain policies concerning moderate or low threats to drinking water and affected public bodies, such as a municipality.
+An SPP may also contain policies concerning moderate or low threats to drinking water and affected public bodies, such as a municipality.
 Farm activities should not be directly affected by policies for moderate or low threats.
 Under these circumstances, municipalities may be required to develop education and outreach programs to help landowners become more aware of better ways to manage and protect groundwater and surface water resources.
 Additional information about how activities are classified as significant, moderate or low threats, and the risk management approaches selected, is available from the local conservation authority.

 Under the CWA, an SPP can prohibit a farming activity located in a WHPA or IPZ if the activity has been classified as a significant threat.
 There are limited options available for farmers when an SPP policy prohibits an existing or future activity: farmers must comply.
-The local municipality may be required to revise its planning tools (e.g., Official Plan or bylaws) to be consistent with an SPP policy or revise them on its own to protect groundwater or surface water resources.
+The local municipality may also be required to revise its planning tools (e.g., Official Plan or bylaws) to be consistent with an SPP policy or revise them on its own to protect groundwater or surface water resources.

 Farmers whose activities are classified as significant threats to drinking water may be required to put into place a site-specific risk management plan (RMP).
 The RMP summarizes the actions a farmer will take to manage the risks associated with an activity that is a significant threat to drinking water.
 An RMP is not required for moderate or low threats.

-Where a Source Protection Committee has decided that a farm activity should be managed using an RMP, it is important to note that an RMO cannot require a condition in an RMP that would effectively stop an activity.
-The role of the RMO is to implement SPP policies developed by the Source Protection Committee and approved by the Ontario Ministry of the Environment and Climate Change.
-The intent of an RMP is to include conditions that manage any risks associated with an activity that is a significant threat to drinking water.
+Where a Source Protection Committee has decided that a farm activity should be managed using an RMP, it is important to note that an RMO cannot require a condition in an RMP that would effectively prohibit or stop an activity outright.
+The role of the RMO is to implement SPP policies developed by the Source Protection Committee and approved by the MOECC.
+The intent is to include conditions that manage any risks associated with an activity that is a significant threat to drinking water.
 However, where using an RMP to manage a farm activity is required, a farmer could decide not to engage in activities that have been classified as a significant threat.